Minor Requirement for the Doctorate

 - taking one other graduate subject of at least 9 units that is not related to polymeric materials for academic credit; and

-- submitting a request in writing to the DCGS Chair, c/o the DMSE Academic Office (Room 6-107), listing the subjects to be taken to fulfill the Minor requirement.
-The written request will need to have the research supervisor’s approval (by signature) and the catalogue description of the third subject.
+- The proposed program should be submitted via DocuSign (pdf for reference) listing the subjects to be taken to fulfill the Minor requirement.
+The written request will need to have the catalogue description of the third subject.

 Subjects Taken Outside MIT

 Students with demonstrated professional competence (for instance, a graduate degree) in a field separate from materials science and engineering may petition the DCGS to use that experience to satisfy the Minor Requirement.
 Units and subject level requirement are the same as for subjects taken within MIT.

 Teaching Minor Option

 The Teaching Minor will comprise a comparable load and academic credit to the existing Minor Requirement, i.e., 24 units are “recommended.”